gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 * **DerpCon** - April 30 (workshop) May 1 Conference - https://www.eventbrite.com/e/derpcon-2020-tickets-101700143868 we want to do our part to foster the information security community while simultaneously providing attendees with interesting knowledge they can use personally or professionally.
 We will be supporting the local Colorado community by accepting donations for the Colorado COVID-19 Relief Fund.

+* **DISC – SANS ICS Virtual Conference** Friday May 1 ICS Virtual Conference (10-6 pm ET) - The content is focused around being widely acceptable for both IT Security and OT/ICS audiences and the theme is focused around education especially during times when many folks are at home and working remotely.
+Special focuses are being given in the talks to what work and efforts can be accomplished with minimal effort during slow down periods. https://www.sans.org/webcasts/disc-ics-virtual-conference-114285

 * **FWD:CLOUDSEC** June 29 - a new cloud security practitioners conference which will be held online - https://fwdcloudsec.org/

 * **RSAC 2020 APJ** July 15 – 17 "Transforming RSA Conference 2020 Asia Pacific & Japan into a free virtual learning experience, taking place 15 – 17 July.
 We have many exciting and relevant sessions and keynotes planned, featuring some of the world’s leading cybersecurity experts." https://go.rsaconference.com/rsac-apj2020/